sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 ---
 That's the end of this lab.

+In this lab you provisioned a RDS database in a container and connected the application to it.